Bytes and Bits

 ★★★★☆

 Foundations of Graphics & Compute: Volume 1: Primer offers a compelling take on programming, though not without flaws.
-While the treatment of programming is excellent, I found the sections on Programming less convincing.
-The author makes some bold claims about Books that aren't always fully supported.
-That said, the book's strengths in discussing compute more than compensate for any weaknesses.
+While the treatment of Books is excellent, I found the sections on Programming less convincing.
+The author makes some bold claims about graphics that aren't always fully supported.
+That said, the book's strengths in discussing Books more than compensate for any weaknesses.
 Readers looking for programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Books, if not the definitive work.
+Overall, a valuable addition to the literature on Computers & Technology, if not the definitive work.

 You May Also Like